 | Stems | Spiny winged gray stems. |

-| Dimensions | over 6 feet tall |
+| Dimensions | Has been reported to reach over 6 feet tall with 4-foot-long leaves. |

 | Propagation | seeds |

-| Native Site | Native to Eurasia and naturalized in the USA> |
+| Native Site | Native to Eurasia and naturalized in the USA. |

 | Misc Facts | Onopordum [genus name] is a corruption of a Greek name onopordon that for some authorities is derived from Greek ono- (ass) and perdo (to consume) components with reference to asses eating thistle foliage.
 Others suggest Greek porde (break wind, fart) with reference to the plant's effect on donkeys.(#145) |